-- appointing, evaluating, and, where appropriate, replacing our independent registered public accounting firm: - pre-approving all auditing services and permissible non-audit services provided to us by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm and with management the proposed scope of the annual audit, past audit experience, our program for the internal examination and verification of our accounting records, and the results of recently completed internal examinations; - resolving disagreements between management and our independent registered public accounting firm regarding financial reporting; - reviewing major issues as to the adequacy of our internal controls; - monitoring compliance with our Code of Business Conduct and Ethics as it pertains to issues regarding accounting, internal controls, or auditing matters; and - preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement.
+- appointing, evaluating, and, where appropriate, replacing our independent registered public accounting firm; - pre-approving all auditing services and permissible non-audit services provided to us by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm and with management the proposed scope of the annual audit, past audit experience, our program for the internal examination and verification of our accounting records, and the results of recently completed internal examinations; - resolving disagreements between management and our independent registered public accounting firm regarding financial reporting; - reviewing major issues as to the adequacy of our internal controls; - monitoring compliance with our Code of Business Conduct and Ethics as it pertains to issues regarding accounting, internal controls, or auditing matters; and - preparing the Audit Committee report required by SEC rules to be included in our annual proxy statement.

-The Audit Committee met six times during the year ended December 31, 2016.
-The Audit Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our investor relations website at http://ir.lemaitre.com.
+The Audit Committee met five times during the year ended December 31, 2018.
+The Audit Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at http://ir.lemaitre.com/corporate-governance-overview.